Terahertz

 I don’t think of it as an attack at all.
 I think it is providing information and my job is to inform Canadians as to what their options are.

-2 Responses to “Conservaspam and Gritspam”
+2 thoughts on “Conservaspam and Gritspam”

-Let’s be fair in that Jean and company are providing plenty of important information to voters.
+1. Let’s be fair in that Jean and company are providing plenty of important information to voters.
 Namely, that they either have nothing to say (or have long since signed away the right to say anything) beyond what the Cons’ ad campaign tells them.

 Reply